My Darkest Hour: A Personal Letter to a Friend.

-My Personal Letter to a friend during my darkest hour.
-It was Spring, May 2011, just three months after returning from CMN hospital in San Luis, Sonora Mexico.
-I was treated with alternative cancer treatments for a recurrence of stage 4 breast cancer.
-The cancer was bad and had spread to all lobes of my lungs, bones and lymph nodes.
-I was in a lot of pain, terrified and afraid the treatment was not working.
+It was Spring, May 2011, just three months after doing alternative cancer treatment at CMN hospital in San Luis, Sonora, Mexico.
+I had stage 4 breast cancer that had aggressively spread to all lobes of my lungs, bones, and lymph nodes.
+I was in a lot of pain, terrified, and afraid the treatment was not working.

-I get emails from brave cancer warriors (Mostly women late stage) asking me how long did it take to start noticing my body healing after treatment?
+I get emails from brave cancer warriors (Mostly women late stage) asking me how long it took to start noticing my body healing after treatment?
 My answer is not what you would think because my health got worse before I improved.
-Publicly I seemed courageous, and I have to say that I’ve had my worst fears and greatest courage through the cancer journey.
+Publicly I seemed courageous, and I have to say that I’ve had my worst fears and most extraordinary courage through my entire cancer journey.

 May 3 2011, at 12:33pm

 PS.
-You don’t bug me too much, you never have and you never will.
+To answer your question, you don’t bug me too much; you never have, and you never will.

 I pray to God, and I know I am worth it!